64kramsystem/personal_notes/topics/rust_performance_and_low_level.md

 let buffer: *mut u8 = unsafe {
     let page_size = libc::sysconf(_SC_PAGESIZE) as usize;

-    // Since posix_memalign discards the existing associate memory, we can use init as null pointer.
+    // Since posix_memalign discards the existing associated memory, we can use init as null pointer.
     // We can use MaybeUninit, but in this case it's more verbose and no more useful.
     //
     let mut buffer_addr: *mut c_void = std::ptr::null_mut();